xapple/pbs3/README.md

 * In late 2012, the `pbs` project was renamed to `sh`, lots of functionality was added, but support for Windows [was completely dropped](http://amoffat.github.io/sh/sections/faq.html#will-windows-be-supported).

-* For these reasons, the legacy `pbs` package is still used whenever one needs to launch external processes on Windows machines and is [still available](https://pypi.org/project/pbs/) at `pip install pbs`.
+* For these reasons, the legacy `pbs` package was still used whenever one needs to launch external processes on Windows machines and was [still available](https://pypi.org/project/pbs/) at `pip install pbs`.

-* The old `pbs` package is also used for its more compatible way of starting subprocesses.
+* The old `pbs` package was also used for its more compatible way of starting subprocesses.
 The current `sh` module is [not compatible](https://github.com/amoffat/sh/issues/475) with developing in PyCharm for instance.

 * However the latest `pbs` version (v0.110 from Oct 20, 2012) does not work on Python 3.
 This package, `pbs3` fixes this.